This site uses affiliate links and I may earn a commission at no extra cost to you.

 Want to save this recipe?

 Enter your email & get this sent to your inbox!
-Plus youโ€™ll get great new recipes from us every week!
+Plus you’ll get great new recipes from us every week!

-The Best Cauliflower Sweet Potato Mushroom Curry
+Ingredients for Sweet Potato Mushroom Curry

 ingredients for Cauliflower Sweet Potato Mushrom Curry measured out on a white surface

-How to Make Cauliflower Sweet Potato Mushroom Curry
+How to Make Cauliflower Sweet Potato Curry

-1. Heat oil in a deep skillet or pan, over medium heat, and sautรฉ cumin seeds and mustard seeds until the mustard seeds begin to pop and cumin sizzles.
-Add ginger, chile, and onion and cook for 2 to 3 minutes or until the onion starts to soften and brown.
+2. Then, add ginger, chile, and onion and cook for 2 to 3 minutes or until the onion starts to soften and brown.
 Add mushrooms until they soften, and then add tomatoes.
 Cover the pan and cook for 3 to 4 minutes, until the tomatoes start to break down.

-2. Turn the heat to medium-low, then add sweet potato, cauliflower, coconut milk, and turmeric and stir to combine.
-Cover the pan and let it sit undisturbed for ย 5-10 minutes until the sweet potato and cauliflower are tender.
-Season with salt, pepper, and lemon juice, then garnish with cilantro.
+3. Next, turn the heat to medium-low, then add sweet potato, cauliflower, coconut milk, and turmeric and stir to combine.
+Cover the pan and let it sit undisturbed for 5-10 minutes until the sweet potato and cauliflower are tender.

 Why does my curry taste flat?